marcosorive/luismena/frontend/README.md

 # Luis Mena

-## This is the frontend of estudioluismena.com done with Next.js
+## This is the frontend of estudioluismena.com, made with Next.js